Safety security of Adolescents from violence & injuries

 • Make your way to locations with more people present or disconnect from your online activities in situations of cyber-bullying.

-Seeking Help to Keep Safe for Safety security
+Seeking Help to be Safe

 1. Children need to work toward maintaining their safety together with safety of others.